 This all too familiar pattern is highly prevalent.
 From recreational to elite athletes, many are prone to overreaching, doing too much without adequate recovery coupled with lots of stress.

 The thinking is changing, and science is evolving as is our understanding of what the body can take, what is optimal, what is too much.
 I would recommend watching Dr James O'Keefe's excellent TED talk on this subject called 'Run for your life!
 At a comfortable pace, and not too far.'

 Here at the clinic, we treat many clients who have, with all the best intentions, done too much.
 Their bodies are now injured and suffering.
 Proper treatment involves not just patching them up, making them feel better in the short term, but asking why?

-If you are tired, sore and need help, please give us a call on 01 2834303 and book an appointment with Katie, Rachael, John or Emily.
-They will work together to identify where you may be going wrong, put it right and fix your body.
+If you are tired, sore and need help, please give us a call on 01 2834303 and book an appointment with a member of the team who will work together to identify where you may be going wrong, put it right and fix your body.

 Mount Merrion Physiotherapy & Health, 105 Upper Trees Road, Mount Merrion, Co Dublin, A94RX70

 Simon Coghlan MSc, BSc Physio, DipMedAc